The official American supergroup. For the main character page, see here.

 - Combat Tentacles: What she uses the violet orb for on occasion.

 - Combo Platter Powers:

-- This gets taken even further as we learn more about the Orbs.
+- This gets taken even further as we learn more about the orbs.
 Not only do several of them seem to come with secondary modes, but they also come with a large skill tree.
 It's possible that at full power she could end up equaling Dabbler or even Max.

 - Companion Cube: Sydney's tube, at least in her early scenes.
 She uses it to hold her power orbs (which otherwise deploy themselves in a ring around her, explaining her hero name), and treats it almost as if it were sentient.
 Most of her Blatant Lies are attempts at covering up what's really inside it.

 - Covert Pervert: Sydney usually keeps her libido downplayed, but she can let it slip sometimes.
-For example: she has an Edward Elric Dakimura that she uses for Rosie Palms purposes, says that she's had "dreams" involving a writhing mass of tentacles, and implies that the only reason that she wouldn't want to watch Maxima and Hiro have sex is because she knows them personally, and feels like that would make it weird.
+For example: she has an Edward Elric dakimakura that she uses for Rosie Palms purposes, says that she's had "dreams" involving a writhing mass of tentacles, and implies that the only reason that she wouldn't want to watch Maxima and Hiro have sex is that she knows them personally, and feels like that would make it weird.